Get Tech Tips

 Maintenance During Major Repairs

-Every contractor is different, I get that. we don't all need to do everything the same way or include the same services with repairs but there are some “best practices” that can save you a lot of heartache before, during and after you make a big repair.
+We don't all need to do everything the same way or include the same services with repairs, but there are some “best practices” that can save you a lot of heartache before, during, and after you make a big repair.

 Catch it During Diagnosis

-Let's say you find a failed, shorted compressor on a 7 year old system that still has manufacturer parts coverage.
-If you simply quote the compressor and leave you may be missing a lot of other maintenance related issues that can affect operation once the compressor is replaced.
-A short list of items to check would be –
+Let's say you find a failed, shorted compressor on a 7-year-old system that still has manufacturer parts coverage.
+If you simply quote the compressor and leave, you may be missing many other maintenance-related issues that can affect operation once the compressor is replaced.
+A shortlist of items to check would be:

-- Acid test to see if a burnout protocol should be employed.
+- Perform an acid test to see if a burnout protocol should be employed.
 (Read more about burnouts HERE.)

 - Perform a static pressure test on the system to check for duct issues.
 (Read more about static pressure HERE.)

 - Check the crankcase heater (if it has one).
 (Read more about crankcase heaters HERE.)

 And this is just for cooling side issues.
-If the system is a fuel-burning appliance you would inspect every part of the furnace operation as well.
+If the system is a fuel-burning appliance, you will inspect every part of the furnace operation.

-Testing all of these things is commonplace AFTER a repair, but it makes so much more sense to do it beforehand so that you can either charge appropriately for any of these items that need to be addressed or let the customer know you are including them to differentiate you from the competition.
+Testing all of these things is commonplace AFTER a repair.
+Still, it makes so much more sense to do it beforehand so that you can either charge appropriately for any of these items that need to be addressed or let the customer know you are including those items to differentiate you from the competition.

 Things to Do Along With Major Repairs

-There are a few things you need to do as a matter of course during major air conditioning or refrigeration repairs that just make good sense to prevent callbacks.
-You can include them in the price or not or not but either way, it will save you more than it costs to do it.
+There are a few things you need to do during major air conditioning or refrigeration repairs because they just make good sense to prevent callbacks.
+You can include them in the price or not, but either way, it will save you more than it costs to do it.

-- Clean the drain line and condensate pan (seriously…. do this)
+- Clean the drain line and condensate pan.
+(Seriously, do this.
+Here's a guide.)

 - Wash the condenser coil